wizardamigos/organization/CONTENT/schedule.markdown

 ## We offer everyone a free trial session.
 Come meet us and see if you like the magic we do.

 Currently we organize 2 sessions per week.
 Every magic session accepts **up to 10 learners** and is run by at least 2 higher-level wizards.

-*From time to time we organize free open **Show'n'tell** events for all wizards to share what they are working on and for everyone else to explore wizardry.
-This are easy going events.
-We want wizards to get feedback on their projects and to share some tricks they learned and difficulties they encountered on their journey.*
+*If you have any further questions or if you want to join our free trial session just [send us an e-mail](mailto:wizard@amigos.institute).*

 [//]: # (@TODO - next free workshop - sunday)
 [//]: # (@TODO - monday + thursday sessions)